Amanda Blain, RYT

 Who I Am (Professionally)

-I am a yogic psychology specialist and movement teacher specializing in trauma-informed therapeutic approaches through the National Institute for the Clinical Application for Behavioral Medicine.
+I am a yogic psychology specialist and movement teacher specializing in trauma-informed therapeutic approaches through the National Institute for the Clinical Application of Behavioral Medicine.
 My mission is to help individuals explore their inner resilience and life purpose by building connections within their psyche, body, and soul.

 What I Teach